swcarpentry/website/_posts/2016/05/2016-05-23-first-dc-r-darwin.md

 [Charles Darwin University](http://www.cdu.edu.au/) was filled with joy, enthusiastic attendees and extra degrees of warm.

-This was a self-organised workshop led by COMBINE with help of local organisers mainly from the [Menzies School of Health Research](http://www.menzies.edu.au/).
+This was a Self-Organised workshop led by COMBINE with help of local organisers mainly from the [Menzies School of Health Research](http://www.menzies.edu.au/).
 After some emailing back and forth, three months before the workshop, we planned to have an R data carpentry workshop based on the answers of a custom-made survey (prepared by Steven).
 Then, two COMBINE instructors were called,